permguard/permguard/www/content/docs/0.0.x/getting-started/overview.md

 Designed for `cloud-native`, `edge`, and `multi-tenant` environments, **Permguard** can be used in any context — including IoT devices, AI agents, and distributed workloads.
 It lets you update authorization policies without changing application code, reducing operational overhead.

-Policies are centrally managed in the control plane, while enforcement is distributed.
+---

+Policies are managed through a unified `control-plane` interface, but this does not imply a centralized trust model.

+The system is currently implemented with a single, centralized access point for policies, but this is purely for operational simplicity.
+The architecture is already designed to support decentralized consensus behind that interface, so centralization today does not limit future decentralized deployments.

-This allows organizations to apply consistent authorization logic across all services without modifying each one individually, ensuring strong governance with a single point for defining, updating, and auditing policies in real time.
+Enforcement remains distributed across all services, while the control plane provides a consistent view for defining, updating, and auditing policies without binding the system to centralized trust assumptions.

 {{< callout context="tip" icon="rocket" >}}
 **Permguard** provides strong security with a simple integration model.
 Its architecture offers flexibility and robustness, whether you’re securing a small application or a large distributed system.
 Run the control plane, define your policies, and integrate the data plane where you need enforcement — the workflow stays straightforward in every environment.
 {{< /callout >}}

-**Permguard** can be deployed in any environment: `public or private clouds`, `managed infrastructure`, `Kubernetes`, `serverless` platforms, or even in `partially connected` scenarios where stable connectivity is not guaranteed.
+**Permguard** can be deployed in any environment: `public clouds`, `private clouds`, `managed infrastructure`, `Kubernetes`, `serverless` platforms, or even in `partially connected` scenarios where stable connectivity is not guaranteed.
-It also fits naturally on `edge nodes` and within `IoT` ecosystems, providing consistent and secure authorization across heterogeneous environments.
+It also fits naturally on `edge` nodes and within `IoT` ecosystems, providing consistent and secure authorization across heterogeneous environments.

+The control plane must remain reachable at the network level so that policies can be accessed, updated, and audited from a unified interface.
+However, this does not mean it must be physically centralized.
+The architecture is designed so that the control plane can also run on `edge` components or distributed infrastructure, as long as it provides a coherent view of policy governance.

+Data planes, instead, can be deployed anywhere — close to workloads, inside applications, at the `edge`, across cloud regions, or in `disconnected` environments.
+This separation ensures that enforcement is fully distributed, while the control plane offers a single place to manage intent without restricting the system to centralized trust assumptions.

 <div style="text-align: center">
   <img alt="Permguard" src="/images/diagrams/d13.webp"/>